How to Buy Victoria Peak Tram Tickets for Hong Kong

 Victoria Peak Opening Hours

 The Peak as a whole is considered to be the area around Victoria Peak and is arguably Hong Kong’s most exclusive neighbourhood.
 It is a public space and does not have any opening or closing times.
-Therefore, there are no general Victoria Peak hours which apply consistently to all experiences and attractions.
+Therefore, there are no general Victoria Peak hours that apply consistently to all experiences and attractions.
 Public spaces such as Victoria Peak Garden are open 24 hours a day.
 However, many of the most popular attractions on the peak do have set hours which we’ll go into more detail about later in this article.

 How to Get to Victoria Peak Hong Kong